 During EMDR therapy sessions, you relive traumatic or triggering experiences in brief doses while the therapist directs your eye movements.
 EMDR is thought to be effective because recalling distressing events is often less emotionally upsetting when your attention is diverted.
 This allows you to be exposed to the memories or thoughts without having a strong psychological response.
 Over time, this technique is believed to lessen the impact that the memories or thoughts have on you.

 EMDR therapy requires certification.
-The providers who have trained in EMDR include: Shanna Evering, Jesse Ludwig, Carly Falk, Gloria Chiantella, Janel Cubbage, Sharnise Hendrick & Maggie McCleary.
+The providers who have trained in EMDR include: Shanna Evering, Jesse Ludwig, Gloria Chiantella, & Maggie McCleary.

 Good mental health is as important as oxygen.
 You need it to survive.
 But there are many different reasons why men are less likely to speak up about mental health problems like depression.
 We know one too many men who have diagnosed mental health issues but do nothing about it because they think admitting it makes them weak.
 They don’t want to go to the pharmacy and pick up an anti-depressant because they are afraid they will be judged.
 They don’t want to go to a therapist because they don’t want to share with a stranger.
 But if they don’t talk about it, it can be tough for friends or family members to know something is wrong.
 Men don’t always show the signs we often associate with depression, like sadness and hopelessness.
 Instead, they might appear angry or aggressive, making it easier for doctors and loved ones to miss the signs that something is wrong.
 As a result, men might miss out on the treatment they need to feel better.
 At Discover Yourself Wellness Center we believe men’s mental health is important and should be highly prioritized.

-We stand in solidarity with our clients of color in denouncing the historical legacy and destruction caused by institutionalized racism and violence against people of color, perpetuated at the hands of law enforcement, the hatred bred of White supremacy, the deafening silence of dehumanizing and complicit inaction to address these systemic ills within our society.
-As counselors, we listen, we empathize, and agree with protestors that when absolute justice is established, peace will follow.
+We stand in solidarity with our clients of color in denouncing the historical legacy and destruction caused by institutionalized racism and violence against people of color.
+As counselors, we listen, we empathize, and agree with advocates that when absolute justice is established, peace will follow.
 Our providers actively practice anti-racism and believe through sitting in on these difficult conversations change and healing is possible.

 The counseling profession is built on enduring values and a mission that promotes: human dignity and diversity, respect, the attainment of a quality of life for all, empowerment, integrity, social justice advocacy, equity, and inclusion.
 If we remain silent, and do not promote racial justice, these words become harmful and meaningless for our members and the counseling community.
 Our stance is: Black Lives Matter.